aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-bullet-and-numbered-lists/_index.md

 To create a picture bullet, go through these steps:

-1. Create an instance of the Presentation class.
+1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
-2. Access the desired slide in slide collection using the ISlide object.
+2. Access the desired slide in slide collection using the [ISlide](https://apireference.aspose.com/slides/net/aspose.slides/islide/methods/index) object.
-3. Add an autoshape in the selected slide.
+3. Add an [AutoShape](https://apireference.aspose.com/slides/net/aspose.slides/autoshape) in the selected slide.
-4. Access the TextFrame of the added shape.
+4. Access the [TextFrame](https://apireference.aspose.com/slides/net/aspose.slides/textframe) of the added shape.
-5. Remove the default paragraph in the TextFrame.
+5. Remove the default paragraph in the [TextFrame](https://apireference.aspose.com/slides/net/aspose.slides/textframe).
-6. Create the first paragraph instance using Paragraph class.
+6. Create the first paragraph instance using the [Paragraph](https://apireference.aspose.com/slides/net/aspose.slides/paragraph) class.
-7. Load Image from disk and add it to Presentation.Images, than use IPPImage instance that was returned from AddImage method.
+7. Load Image from disk and add it to [Presentation.Images](https://apireference.aspose.com/slides/net/aspose.slides/presentation/properties/images) and then use the [IPPImage](https://apireference.aspose.com/slides/net/aspose.slides/ippimage) instance that was returned from the [AddImage](https://apireference.aspose.com/slides/net/aspose.slides/imagecollection/methods/addimage/index) method.
 8. Set the bullet type to Picture and then set the image.
 9. Set the Paragraph Text.
 10. Set the Paragraph Indent to set the bullet.
 11. Set the Color of Bullet.
 12. Set the Height of Bullets.
-13. Add the created paragraph in the TextFrame paragraph collection.
+13. Add the created paragraph in the [TextFrame](https://apireference.aspose.com/slides/net/aspose.slides/textframe) paragraph collection.
-14. Add the second paragraph and repeat the process in the previous steps.
+14. Add the second paragraph and repeat steps 7-13.
 15. Save the presentation.

  This C# code shows you to create a picture bullet in a slide: